Is the Passive voice Passé or Powerful?

 This report focuses on my editing and made me explore the passive voice.
 It shows the readability statistics as of Sept.
 8 2021 on the novel I am writing.

 Active sentences generally have more clarity and impact; they can be more concise and make reading more engaging.

-*The very title of my book includes the passive phrase "The Forgotten Followers" because I want to highlight the women disciples.
+*The very title of my book includes the passive phrase "The Forgotten Followers" because I want to highlight that the women disciples have been largely forgotten.
 Whether they were forgotten by theologians, historians, or biblical writers: I will leave that up to others to debate.
-The fact remains that many women in the bible have been maligned, belittled, or forgotten.
+The fact remains that many women in the bible have been maligned, belittled, or ignored.
 I want to bring them to the forefront.

 *Another passive phrase in my novel is “She must be stoned”.
 I chose the passive voice to focus on the woman who is threatened, rather than her attackers.
 It's time to put the priority on the victim.